To the Members of Jagatjit Industries Limited Report on the Standalone FinancialStatements Qualified Opinion

 Basis for qualified opinion

-(1) In the opinion of the management Trade Receivable and Loans and Advances have a value on realisation in the ordinary course of business at least equal to the amount at which they are stated in the Balance Sheet
+(i) In the opinion of the management Trade Receivable and Loans & Advances have avalue on realization in the ordinary course of business at least equal to the carryingamount in the books.

-Company has a policy of providing for (a) all debts outstanding beyond 3 years or (b)where recovery is considered doubtful irrespective of the fact that legal action has beeninitiated or not instead the method prescribed under Ind AS 109.
-The company does not have effective system of obtention of confirmation from Trade Receivable Trade payable and other Advances.
-The financial impact of these are not ascertainable and to that extent we cannot comment upon the adequacy of provision for doubtful debts and advance.
-However non -moving debts outstanding beyond 1 year are to the extent of` 1564 Lakhs which is static balance and for which confirmations and reconciliations are notavailable and have not been provided for The system of obtaining confirmations and reconciliation need to be strengthened.
+Company has a policy of providing for (a) all debts outstanding beyond 3 years or (b)where recovery is considered doubtful irrespective of the fact that legal action has beeninitiated or not instead on the method prescribed under IND AS 109.
+Company does not haveeffective system of obtention of confirmations from Trade Receivables/ Payables (includingconfirmation of Registered MSME Suppliers) and other Advances.
+The financial impact ofthis is not ascertainable and to that extent we cannot comment upon the adequacy ofprovision for Expected Credit loss/ doubtful debts/advances to the suppliers.
+Howevernon-moving debts and advances to suppliers outstanding beyond 1 year are to the extent of` 1564 Lakhs which is static balance for which confirmations and reconciliations are notavailable and have not been provided for.

 Emphasis of Matter

-Without qualifying our opinion we draw attention to Note 2.1 (iv) in the financial statements which indicates that the Company has been suffering losses for the last six years and incurred a net loss of Rs.
-6627 Lacs during the year ended March 31 2019 and as of that date the company's current liabilities exceeding the total assets by Rs.
-10171 Lacs.
-These conditions along with other mattersas set forth in Note 2.1 (iv) indicate the existence of a material uncertainty that maycast significant doubt about the company's ability to continue as a going concern.
+Without qualifying our opinion we draw attention to Note 2.1 (iii) in the financialstatements which indicates that the Company has been suffering losses for the last sevenyears and the net working capital of the company is negative.
+During the year March 312020 Company suffered net loss of Rs 5165 Lakhs.
+These conditions along with other mattersas set forth in Note 2.1 (iii) indicate the existence of a material uncertainty that maycast significant doubt about the company's ability to continue as a going concern.
 Companyhas disclosed the mitigating factors vide the said Note and we have relied upon the same.